TechnoSparks/ts-binds/README.md

 ## Notice
 - Using this module will disable sdcardfs
 - Not compatible when device has no SD Card slot
-  - Read below
-- Not compatible when adoptable storage is used
-  - Hey there!
-This is because the module expect to have an SD Card mounted.
+  - This is because the module expect to have an SD Card mounted.
 As for the moment you may use the module without an SD Card by editing /magisk/ts-binds/service.sh.
 Go to line 17 and read the comment.
 I will consider a suitable way to workaround this logic in the script.
+- Not compatible when adoptable storage is used

 ## Links
 - [**More Info and Further Reading**](https://www.technosparks.net/pages/product-documentation/ts-binds?from=readme)